Minecraft Gamerules Guide - All Game Rules Explained

 | Introduced in | 1.4.2 |

-Mined blocks disappear without leaving their usual resource.
-Special attention to shulker boxes: when disabled, this rule results in the permanent loss of both the container and its contents.
+Minable blocks disappear without dropping their usual resource.
+Special attention to shulker boxes: when disabled, this rule results in the permanent loss of both the container AND its contents.
 Standard chests release their inventory but not the chest itself.

 /gamerule doTileDrops false